Year-Round Fall Foliage

 Those aspen trees in the fall…

 Have you heard of leaf peepers?
 They’re the investigative and smart travelers that seek out the leaves turning various colors in the fall.
-In New England, they’re prevalent on the roads in Vermont and Maine as the trees into a variety of breathtaking colors.
+In New England, they’re prevalent on the roads in Vermont and Maine as the trees transform into a variety of breathtaking colors.
 In Telluride, they come for the aspen trees.
-The largest living organism on earth, that changes into a brilliant, golden yellow and completely the transforms the box canyon.

 So, there’s a good case to be made for visiting Telluride in the sliver of time between summer season’s last festival (Blues & Brews in regular times) and the first turning of the lift chairs (an opening that corresponds with Thanksgiving).